Theodorus of Egypt

 Theodorus of Egypt (died ~340) was a Coptic Christian monk and hermit who lived in the time of emperor Constantine the Great.
 Very little is known of his life.
-He was the desciple of Saint Amun and one of the first desert fathers in the Nile area.
+He was the disciple of Saint Amun and one of the first desert fathers in the Nile area.
 Athanasius of Alexandria and Saint Gregory the Great mentions him in their writings.

-His feast day in the Chatholic Church is on 7 January.
+His feast day in the Catholic Church is on 7 January.